tomgreen82/Tennis/README.md

 - Test Driven Development
 - C#

-This Kata is about implementing a simple tennis game where it has been simplified, so each set is one game.
+This Kata is about implementing a simple tennis game, it has been simplified so each set is one game.

 The scoring system is rather simple: